au-ts/libvmm/docs/camkes_to_cp_guide.md

 ```
 which is not needed on seL4CP as *PDs* are single-threaded.

-There are no built-in inter-component sync primitives for both CAmkES and seL4CP.
+There are no built-in inter-component synchronisation primitives for either CAmkES or seL4CP.

 ### Allocator

 CAmkES provides a [DMA allocator][dma alloc] to allocate and manage DMA buffers from a DMA pool, which is configured with the `dma_pool` attribute in CAmkES components.
 It also provides a [seL4 capability object allocator][obj alloc] that can be used to allocate seL4 capability objects from a managed pool.
-These tools are not presented on seL4CP.
+These tools are not available on seL4CP.

 Dynamic memory allocation in CAmkES is done by standard C library functions, which manipulate a static array that has been set up by CAmkES.
 The size of the array can be configured with the `heap_size` attribute in CAmkES components.
-On seL4CP, you can configure a *`memory region`* for this purpose, but you might also need to implement the allocators (at least for now).
+On seL4CP, you can configure a *`memory region`* for this purpose, but you will also need to implement any allocators you need (at least for now).

 ### Inter-component Transporting Mechanisms {#sharedring}